Top-rated local movers that handle Madison to Atlanta moves

 - Atlanta’s population is about 85% greater than Madison.

-- Atlanta's public transportation has a score of 8 out of 10 versus Madison's lower score of 6.
+- Atlanta’s public transportation score of 8 out of 10 is higher than Madison’s score of 6.

-- Atlanta has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Madison, which has a score of 66 out of 100.
+- Atlanta has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Madison, which has a score of 66.

 - Atlanta’s crime rate is higher than Madison with a score of 64.23 compared to Madison’s 34.57.
 This means that Atlanta neighborhoods are safer than 64.23% of all U.S. neighborhoods, and Madison neighborhoods are safer than 34.57%.